AmrGanz/ocp4_kvm_ansible/README.md

     ]
 }

-- Then it will show all of the available micro versions to select from, for example and fater selecting "4.3" from the previous output:
+- After you select a Minor Version it will show all of the available micro versions to select from, for example and after selecting "4.3" from the previous output:

 TASK [debug] ***************************************************************************************************************************
 ok: [localhost] => {